It might be your LinkedIn headshot.

-You might find putting your headshot on a public forum to be daunting.
-However, if you’ve resorted to using your best available photo, disastrous results can follow.
+You might find putting your headshot on a public forum to be daunting… but if you don’t put serious thought into your photo, disastrous results can follow.

 Don’t blame it on the economy, your age, or experience!
 Failing to display a professional image online WILL affect your job search.